-2.17 Loss Per Share
+2.17 Earnings (Loss) Per Share

-Basic loss per share is computed by dividing the net loss by the weighted average number of shares issued and outstanding, adjusted retroactively for any stock dividend, stock split or reverse stock split declared during the current year.
+Basic earnings (loss) per share is computed by dividing the net profit (loss) by the weighted average number of shares issued and outstanding, adjusted retroactively for any stock dividend, stock split or reverse stock split declared during the period.

-Diluted loss per share is computed by adjusting the weighted average number of ordinary shares outstanding to assume conversion of dilutive potential shares.
-Currently, the Company does not have dilutive potential shares outstanding, hence, the diluted loss per share is equal to the basic loss per share.
+Diluted earnings (loss) per share is computed by adjusting the weighted average number of ordinary shares outstanding to assume conversion of dilutive potential shares.
+Currently, the Company does not have dilutive potential shares outstanding.